zehengl/django-survey/readme.md

 ~~~~
 # Credits

-some inspiration came from an older
+Some inspiration came from an older
 [django-survey](https://github.com/flynnguy/django-survey) app, but this app
 uses a different model architecture and different mechanism for dynamic form
 generation.

+For the sankey's diagram we used [pysankey](https://github.com/anazalea/pySankey).